Due Process is a procedurally generated Rainbow Six: Siege with voxels to die for

 It probably says everything that I haven't even drooled over the voxels yet, so get your umbrella ready.
 In a genre that tends towards 'realistic' aesthetics, Due Process goes for vibrancy and an almost garish palette, half old comic book and half anime.
 The cops' gleaming chrome armour plates and matte grey bodysuits are offset with yellow trimmings that hint of danger, while the scarlet-hued rebels are all fingerless gloves and cyberpunk goggles.

 Due Process's most visually stunning moments are during the action.
-When the firing starts, there are bullets and particle effects everywhere, chunks of scenery flying, incredibly disorienting flash effects, and bodies falling everywhere.
+When the firing starts, there are bullets and particle effects everywhere, chunks of scenery flying, incredibly disorienting flash effects, and bodies dropping like rocks.
 Part of the appeal is the panic and chaos of these moments, the headlong rush into death with all guns blazing, and the breathless incredulity when, every so often, you make it out alive.

 Comparing this to Counter-Strike: Global Offensive or Rainbow Six: Siege is perfectly reasonable, but shouldn't be overdone.
 The guns don't work in quite the way that veterans of those games might expect, nor is the moment-to-moment action particularly close.
 This game is unique.